Horses & Ponies

 If these prove useful to readers and if we receive requests for others, we shall try to oblige as soon as possible.

 While the only promises that can be made are that we will always concentrate and put in maximum effort on your horse's behalf, and strive for excellence in the application of holistic natural medicine techniques (i.e. we cannot promise success), we can happily report an encouraging level of success in such troublesome and chronic conditions.
 A great many horses have surprised their human companions with their ability to defy prognosis and recover.
-Follow a full (and sometimes demanding) holistic programme and trust your horse.
+Follow a full (and sometimes demanding) holistic program and trust your horse.

 Click Homeopathy for horses (Equine Homeopathy)